aquaskyline/Clairvoyante/README.md

 ***

 ## Visualization
-### Interactively visualizing Input Tensors, Activiation in Hidden Layers and Comparing Predicted Results (Suggested)
+### Interactively visualizing Input Tensors, Activation in Hidden Layers and Comparing Predicted Results (Suggested)
 `jupyter_nb/visualization.ipynb`

 ### Output tensors and layer activations to PNG figures
 `getTensorAndLayerPNG.py`.
 You will need to input a model, a file with one or more tensors created by `CreateTensor.py` and optionally a file with the truth variants created by `GetTruth.py`.
-The script will create 7 PNG figures for each line of tensor, including 1) input tensors; 2) conv1 layer activations; 3) conv2 layer activations; 4) conv3 layer activations; 5) fc4 layer activations; 6) fc5 layer activations and 7) output predictions and the truth.
+The script will create 7 PNG figures for each tensor, including 1) input tensors; 2) conv1 layer activations; 3) conv2 layer activations; 4) conv3 layer activations; 5) fc4 layer activations; 6) fc5 layer activations and 7) output predictions and the truth.

 ### Tensorboard
 The `--olog_dir` option provided in the training scripts outputs a folder of log files readable by the Tensorboard.
 It can be used to visualize the dynamics of parameters during training at each epoch.